zelanko/sql-docs.es-es/docs/relational-databases/tutorial-use-azure-blob-storage-service-with-sql-server-2016.md

 1. Abra la ventana de PowerShell o Windows PowerShell ISE (consulte los requisitos de versión anteriores).

-2. Edite y ejecute el siguiente script:
+2. Edite y ejecute el script siguiente:

     ```powershell
     # Define global variables for the script
     $prefixName = '<a prefix name>'  # used as the prefix for the name for various objects
-    $subscriptionID=='<your subscription ID>'   # the ID  of subscription name you will use
+    $subscriptionID = '<your subscription ID>'   # the ID  of subscription name you will use
     $locationName = '<a data center location>'  # the data center region you will use
     $storageAccountName= $prefixName + 'storage' # the storage account name you will create or use
     $containerName= $prefixName + 'container'  # the storage container name to which you will attach the SAS policy with its SAS token